 In such a practice the boundaries that conventionally distinguish the profession of architecture are eroded to admit other disciplines ordinarily thought of as distinct.
-Under Professors Jeffrey L. Day & E.B.
-Min’s leadership, FACT operates an academic/professional collaborative design lab that offers students at the University of Nebraska-Lincoln, College of Architecture and at the San Francisco Art Institute a forum for exploration aimed at expanding the understanding of the complex relationships between thinking (conceiving, designing, theorizing) and making.
+Under faculty leadership, the design/build studios operate an academic/professional collaborative design lab that offers students at the University of Nebraska-Lincoln, a forum for exploration aimed at expanding the understanding of the complex relationships between thinking (conceiving, designing, theorizing) and making.

-FACT is a “do-tank”, a lab in which ideas and new knowledge are developed though action as well as thought.
-Where academic design studios focus on ideation, conceptualization and a little design development, FACT offers students an opportunity to focus on the creative opportunities embedded in the development and realization of projects.
+Our design/build studios are labs in which ideas and new knowledge are developed though action as well as thought.
+Where academic design studios focus on ideation, conceptualization and a little design development, design/build offers students an opportunity to focus on the creative opportunities embedded in the development and realization of projects.
 Such a practice allows production to influence design as much as design directs production.

 Partners & Clients